AdamWagner/stackline/README.md

 2021-06-06: Fixes & cleanup (`v0.1.61`)

+- Fixed: offset indicators when menubar is not hidden (#80)
 - Fixed: Icons don't change when toggling showIcons (#68)
 - Fixed: Failure to parse json output from `yabai` that contains `inf` values (might fix #46)
 - Removed external dependency on `jq`